-The overall uncertainty associated with the 2019 national estimates of CO_2 and CH_4 from ferroalloy production was calculated using the 2006 IPCC Guidelines Approach 2 methodology for uncertainty (IPCC 2006).
-As described further in Chapter 4 and Annex 7 of the national Inventory (EPA 2021), levels of uncertainty in the national estimates in 2019 were -12%/+12% for both CO_2 and CH_4 .
+The overall uncertainty associated with the 2021 national estimates of CO_2 and CH_4 from ferroalloy production was calculated using the 2006 IPCC Guidelines Approach 2 methodology for uncertainty (IPCC 2006).
+As described further in Chapter 4 and Annex 7 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 were -13%/+13% for CO_2 and -13%/+13% for CH_4 .

-State-level estimates are expected to have a higher uncertainty because the national emissions estimates were apportioned to each state based on the number of facilities in a state and process emissions reported to the GHGRP.
+State-level estimates are expected to have a higher uncertainty because the national emissions estimates were apportioned to each state based on process emissions reported to the GHGRP and the number of facilities in a state.
 These assumptions were required because of a general lack of more granular state-level data.